google/mundane/README.md

 license that can be found in the LICENSE file or at https://opensource.org/licenses/MIT. -->

-# mundane
+# Mundane

-`mundane` is a Rust cryptography library backed by BoringSSL that is difficult to misuse, ergonomic, and performant (in that order).
+Mundane is a Rust cryptography library backed by BoringSSL that is difficult to misuse, ergonomic, and performant (in that order).

 ## Dependencies

-`mundane` vendors a copy of the BoringSSL source, so BoringSSL does not need to be installed locally in order to build.
+Mundane vendors a copy of the BoringSSL source, so BoringSSL does not need to be installed locally in order to build.
 However, the BoringSSL build system has the following dependencies:
 - [CMake](https://cmake.org/download/) 2.8.11 or later
 - Perl 5.6.1 or later.
 See [BoringSSL's build instructions](https://boringssl.googlesource.com/boringssl/+/master/BUILDING.md)